hbollon/go-edlib/README.md

     - OSA (Optimal string alignment) ✨
     - Adjacent transpositions ✨
 - [Jaro & Jaro-Winkler](https://fr.wikipedia.org/wiki/Distance_de_Jaro-Winkler) similarity algorithms ✨
+- [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) algorithm to compare strings ✨

 - Computed similarity percentage functions based on all available edit distance algorithms in this lib ✨
 - Fuzzy search functions based on edit distance with unique or multiples strings output ✨
 - Unicode compatibility ! 🥳
-- Many more to come !
+- And many more to come !

+## Benchmarks
+You can check an interactive Google chart with few benchmark cases for all similarity algorithms in this library through **StringSimilarity** function [here](http://benchgraph.codingberg.com/q5)

+However, if you want or need more details, you can also viewing benchmark raw output [here](https://github.com/hbollon/go-edlib/blob/master/tests/outputs/benchmarks.txt), which also includes memory allocations and test cases output (similarity result and errors).

+If you are on Linux and want to run them on your setup, you can run ``` ./tests/benchmark.sh ``` script.

 ## Installation
-Open bash into you project folder and run :
+Open bash into your project folder and run :

 ```bash
 go get github.com/hbollon/go-edlib